patrickceg/docker-meetup/PITCHME.md

 nmap -p 40000 localhost
 ```

-* If container is inaccessible, check firewall rules, especially FORWARD
+* If container is inaccessible, check firewall
 * We can also check the Docker container itself:

 ```